 Walk & Talk Program

 Walking is one of the best ways to get moving — and moving is good for your health.
-That's why Group Health Medical Centers offers a Walk & Talk with Your Health Care Team program at several of our clinics.
-The program is free and open to Group Health members and employees, and members of the community.
+That's why Kaiser Permanente medical offices offers a Walk & Talk with Your Health Care Team program at several of our clinics.
+The program is free and open to Kaiser Permanente members and employees, and members of the community.

 Here's how it works: